 The Story of Manuel de Gerrit de Reus

 Like many other slaves, Manuel held certain rights in New Amsterdam.
-He could marry, own moveable property, and he could raise his own crops and animals.
+He could marry, own moveable property, and he could raise his own crops and animals for personal use and for sale.
 He participated in New Amsterdam’s legal system by petitioning the government, testifying in court against a white man, and granting a power of attorney to the company’s commissary in Rensselaersyck to help him collect money he was owed.

 In January, 1641, the company slave Jan Premero was found murdered.
 Nine other company slaves, including Manuel de Gerrit de Reus, confessed to the murder knowing it was a capital crime in New Amsterdam and perhaps recognizing the reluctance of the company to execute nine of its thirty slaves.
 Since no single individual confessed to inflicting the lethal blow, the Provincial Council (acting in a judicial capacity) ordered the drawing of lots to determine who would be punished.
 They believed that the hand of God would intervene to help identify the perpetrator.
 Manuel drew the short straw and was sentenced to death by hanging.
 But when Manuel was pushed off the ladder, both ropes broke and he fell to the ground.
 The crowd shouted for mercy, convinced that a failed execution was an act of God.
 The Provincial Council agreed and pardoned all nine slaves on condition of good behavior and willing service.